Skip to Main Content

 David has spent most of his legal career litigating fraud cases.
 For more than a decade, David served as an Assistant U.S. Attorney in the District of New Jersey, where he was appointed Senior Litigation Counsel and managed the Trenton U.S. Attorney’s Office.
 His work as a prosecutor included overseeing complex investigations involving government corruption and federal program fraud; commercial and public sector kickbacks; government contractor fraud; tax fraud; and, other white collar and financial crimes.
 David tried numerous cases before federal juries and received awards for his work from the Department of Justice, as well as commendations from many law enforcement agencies, including the FBI and the IRS.

 David has extensive experience in the health care and life sciences fields as well.
 He has the distinction of being one of the few whistleblower attorneys in the United States to have been employed in the health care industry, having been responsible for implementing a system-wide compliance program for a complex health system.
-David has also served as an adjunct professor of law at Rutgers Law School, where he has taught Health Care Fraud and Abuse and Fighting Foreign Bribery: Anticorruption Enforcement and Compliance.
+David serves as an adjunct professor of law at Rutgers Law School, where he has taught Health Care Fraud and Abuse, and Fighting Foreign Bribery: Anticorruption Enforcement and Compliance.

 Memberships